 Financial experts agree that owning and managing residential real estate can be a good investment.
 There are, of course, a host of laws and regulations that affect such ownership.
 Most owners discover that they need the assistance of strong, experienced attorneys to help meet their goals.

-Milwaukee Commercial Real Estate and Business Attorneys
+Commercial Real Estate and Business Attorneys in Milwaukee

 The Milwaukee business litigation firm of Kerkman Wagner & Dunn has more than 50 years of combined legal experience representing commercial real estate owners, property managers, landlords, tenants, and business concerns in Wisconsin.
 We have represented both landlords and tenants in court following disagreements.
 We have represented owners in tax disputes and other related matters.
 Our firm has big firm talent and provides small firm attention.
 Call us at 414-278-7000 or complete our online contact form.« Previous PostNext Post »